sid-the-loser/flat-adventures/README.md

 ## What is Hatred?

 It's an engine built around another engine.
-The engine in question being [PyGame - Community Edition](https://pypi.org/project/pygame-ce/) (some people call it a framework, I just call it an engine since it suites my defintion.)
+The engine in question being [pygame - Community Edition](https://pypi.org/project/pygame-ce/) (some people call it a framework, I just call it an engine since it suites my defintion.)

+> My definition of an engine: Any library or GUI based editor that can give my some support when working on games.

+## Progress Checks

+I have created a Trello board so anybody can check how the progress for the game is looking: https://trello.com/b/7uDdfspz/flat-adventures

 ## Dependencies